Planning restrictions on HMOs set to be extended across the city

 HMOs are in demand as they provide affordable accommodation for people living and working in a city where rents are high.

-We recognise that they are an important low-cost housing option for many people, not just students.
-Recent research shows a reduction in demand for private rented student accommodation, some of which is in HMOs.
+The council recognises that they are an important low-cost housing option for many people, not just students.
+However, recent research shows a reduction in demand for private rented student accommodation, some of which is in HMOs.

 What is an HMO?